conficker10/ITProject_SuperCabbie/README.md

 Basic Functionality like Login, Register, Forget are Provided.
 Apart from that the following features are Provided:

-User Features:
+## User Features:
-	1. Rent a Car
+1. Rent a Car.
-	2. Book a Car on Rent
+2. Book a Car on Rent.
 3. View 'My Postings' i.e. Posting done by that user.
 4. View 'My Bookings' i.e. Car Booked on Rent by that user.

-Admin Features:
+## Admin Features:
 	Admin has all the functionality as of a simple User but also has privelged access to delete any Posting done by users.

 # Note: